ARD (broadcaster): Television

+In March 2026, ARD and ZDF established a reform treaty that will see ARD discontinue its digital television channels in favour of joint ventures with ZDF; Tagesschau24 will be closed in favour of Phoenix, while ARD-alpha and One will be closed in favour of ZDFinfo and ZDFneo.

 The international broadcaster Deutsche Welle also produces television services; however, these services are mostly available via satellite.

 Podcasts

 The Tagesschau, produced by the ARD on a nightly basis, is available on the ARD website as a podcast (available as audio-only or as audio and video).
 Other audio programs from the ARD's members (e.g., BR, MDR) and Deutsche Welle are available as podcasts, through their respective websites.